"It opened my eyes to see how beautiful the world can be" - Samantha Farrell

 All students studying abroad in Australia must obtain a student visa prior to traveling.
 You will recieve a Certificate of Enrollment (CoE) from ICMS once you have met the financial and academic requirements.
 The CoE is a letter from ICMS authorizing the Australian Government to grant you a student visa.
 It confirms that you are officially enrolled in a full time course of study at ICMS for the dates listed.
 The CoE includes a special number assigned specifically to you.
 You will use this number when applying for your visa online.

 The student visa application for Australia is found here.
 Please select Individuals and Travelers- Studying in Australia- Non-Award Sector Visa to arrive at the correct application process.
 We encourage students to view the Document Checklist on the Australian Embassy website, which will provide information what was is needed with further explanation.
+All visa applications are done online, meaning students are not required to have an in-person meeting or surrender their passport.
+Documentation of visa issuance will be sent to students, and this document should be printed and carried on board should it be needed at customs upon arrival in Sydney.

 The visa process takes four to six weeks to process.
 We encourage all students to complete this process as soon as allowable, and to be aware of any communication to them through their visa portal (IMMI portal).
 Once granted, the student visa will be electronically attached to the student's passport.